MetanoKid/coding-scars/_drafts/log-window-5.md

 So far we've gone through the process of building a WPF live log window we could use from other C# projects.
 We made it a `Class Library` and used it from a _host program_ also written in C#.

 This time, we'll learn how we can have a C++ project use it.
-Yeah, that's right: we'll be calling C# WPF from C++!
+Yeah, that's right: we'll be calling C# from C++!

 Let's do it!